danielbodnar/awesome-stars/README.md

 - [melih-unsal/DemoGPT](https://github.com/melih-unsal/DemoGPT) - Create 🦜️🔗 LangChain apps by just using prompts🌟 Star to support our work! | 只需使用句子即可创建 LangChain 应用程序。 给个star支持我们的工作吧！
 - [latestissue/AltaeraAI](https://github.com/latestissue/AltaeraAI) - A set of bash scripts to automate deployment of GGML/GGUF models [default: RWKV] with the use of KoboldCpp on Android - Termux
 - [antirez/gguf-tools](https://github.com/antirez/gguf-tools) - GGUF implementation in C as a library and a tools CLI program
-- [withcatai/catai](https://github.com/withcatai/catai) - UI for 🦙model .
-Run AI assistant locally ✨
+- [withcatai/catai](https://github.com/withcatai/catai) - Run AI ✨ assistant locally! with simple API for Node.js 🚀
 - [withcatai/node-llama-cpp](https://github.com/withcatai/node-llama-cpp) - Run AI models locally on your machine with node.js bindings for llama.cpp.
 Force a JSON schema on the model output on the generation level
 - [baptadn/photoshot](https://github.com/baptadn/photoshot) - An open-source AI avatar generator web app - https://photoshot.app
 - [all-in-aigc/aiwallpaper](https://github.com/all-in-aigc/aiwallpaper) - AI Wallpaper Generator